 “The Death of General Wolfe”, 1770 by Benjamin West at the National Gallery of Canada

-The holes in the Inn Sign are from buckshots.
+The holes in the Inn Sign are from buckshot.
 It is claimed that Revolutionaries shot the sign in 1770.
-Putman the owner of the Tavern became an American general in the Revolutionary War against the British.
+Putman, the owner of the Tavern, became an American general in the Revolutionary War against the British.

 - George Washington’s War Tent

 - Inn Sign from The “General Wolfe” Tavern

 - British Newspaper with a Tax Stamp

 - “The March to Valley Forge” by William Brooke Thomas Trego

 - Proclamation by William Howe, General and Commander-in-Chief